igallar98/DDOS-SDN-Sflow-Entropy/README.md

 ## Features

 - Detects DoS and DDoS using an entropy approach, by making use of the protocol Sflow.
-- Get the block list or aggresive traffic by using an API REST.
+- Get the block list or aggressive traffic by using an API REST.
 - Easy to add new DoS and DDoS detection methods.

 ## Requeriments